phyloviz/phyloviz-main/docs/data_analysis.md

 Some features were added to the visualization to improve and facilitate the analysis.
 These features are the following:
   1. Height scale

+ The display can be vertically stretched or shrinked, using the scroll in evidence in the next figure.

   ![heightscale](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC7.png)

   2. Width scale

+ The display can be horizontally stretched or shrinked, using the scroll in evidence in the next figure.

   ![widthscale](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC8.png)

   3. Options Panel

   4. Search ST

+  Using the text panel that is in evidence in the next figure, it is possible to search for a given ST.

   ![search](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC9.png)

   5. Filter by distance (cut off threshold)
   ![filter](https://github.com/phyloviz/phyloviz-main/blob/master/docs/_images/HC10.png)
   6. Export image